cncf/toc/proposals/incubation/keptn.md

 The complete project [roadmap is publicly available](https://github.com/keptn/enhancement-proposals/blob/master/roadmap.md) and upcoming building blocks are listed below:

-- **[Zero-downtime Upgrades & High Availability](https://github.com/keptn/enhancement-proposals/pull/48)**: *Goal: Utilization of Keptn at scale without downtime for the end-user.* This implies running critical components with multiple replicas, utilizing rolling upgrade mechanism, and graceful shutdowns for various upgrading scenarios.
+- **[Zero-downtime Upgrades & High Availability](https://github.com/keptn/enhancement-proposals/pull/48)**: *Utilization of Keptn at scale without downtime for the end-user.*
+    * Critical components in Keptn are running with multiple replicas, utilizing rolling upgrade mechanism, and graceful shutdowns for various upgrading scenarios.
-- **[Keptn Uniform support](https://github.com/keptn/enhancement-proposals/issues/42)**: *Goal: Seamless integration of DevOps tooling into the sequence orchestration by Keptn.* This implies having UI-support for managing connected integrations and means to configure their subscriptions.
+- **[Keptn Uniform support](https://github.com/keptn/enhancement-proposals/issues/42)**: *Seamless integration of DevOps tooling into the sequence orchestration by Keptn.*
+    * UI-support for managing connected integrations and means to configure their subscriptions.
-- **Security: Access Control**: *Goal: Allow fine-grained access control for interacting with Keptn.* This contains basic functionality to control user access and user/API permissions.
+- **Security: Access Control**: *Allow fine-grained access control for interacting with Keptn.*
+    * Basic functionality to control user access and user/API permissions on different entities (e.g., Keptn projects)
-- **Execution Plane support**: *Goal: Central component (e.g., Operator) for managing execution-planes.* For handling multiple execution-planes that are connected to one Keptn control-plane, a central component has to be in place that implements the communication and is responsible for operating the integrations (which are running on the execution plane).
+- **Execution-Plane support**: *Central component (e.g., Operator) for installing and managing execution-planes.*
+    * For handling multiple execution-planes that are connected to one Keptn control-plane, a central component (*in the sense of an Operator*) has to be in place that allows installing an execution-plane, handles the communication back to the control-plane, and is responsible for operating the integrations (which are running on the execution-plane).
-- **Multi-tenancy**: *Goal: Reduction of resource footprint by multi-tenant capabilities.* This concludes architectural changes in Keptn for maintaining multiple clients with multiple projects by one Keptn installation.
+- **Multi-tenancy**: *Reduction of resource footprint by multi-tenant capabilities.*
+    * This concludes architectural changes in Keptn core for maintaining multiple clients with multiple projects by one Keptn deployment.

 ## Incubation Proposal Resources